-School Director, Company Coordinator, Windfall Juniors Director, Teacher
+School Director, Teacher

 Bekka Potter, a Bloomington native, began dancing at age four.
 She studied primarily ballet, including attending intensive summer programs in Maine and Idaho.
 In high school and college she began to study other dance styles and forms of expression, including color-guard, modern, jazz, tap, and Irish step dance.
 Bekka has been teaching ballet at Windfall since 2011 and welcomes the opportunity to share her passion for dance.

 Georgia Banov is an honors junior at the Kelley School of Business majoring in Accounting and Finance.
 She has been competing with Steppin’ Out Dance Company, ranked one of the Top 10 competitive dance studios in the Midwest, since she was 5 years old.
 She has studied Tap, Hip Hop, Jazz, Lyrical, Ballet, and Pointe.
 Georgia has won numerous awards throughout her 13 years dancing, including Apogee Awards, Odyssey Awards, People’s Choice Awards, Fusion Awards, and 3 Industry Dance Awards nominations.
 She was also invited to the World Dance Championship Series in 2011, America’s Got Talent in 2014, and to the Industry Dance Awards in 2015 and 2016.

 This is Georgia’s third year teaching at Windfall, and she is ecstatic to continue her passion and inspire her students to dance their hearts out!
 She will return to teaching at the studio in August 2019, as she is currently studying abroad in Spain.